5 Foods That Can Cause Pimples and Oily skin

 1. Choose Foods That Help to Balance Oil in the Skin

 Does eating oily food cause pimples?
-Yes, oily food causes pimples, acne, and other skin conditions.
-Therefore, you must switch to foods cooked with olive or avocado oil, baked foods, and foods rich in fibre, omega 3 fatty acids (e.g. fish, seafood, nuts).
+Yes, oily food may trigger pimples, acne, and other skin conditions.
+Therefore, you must switch to foods cooked with olive or avocado oil, baked foods, and foods rich in fibre, omega-3 fatty acids (e.g. fish, seafood, nuts).

 Once you internally address the excessive oil-producing concerns, you can then move to treating the skin externally.
 Following is a step-by-step skincare ritual for oily skin: